chetan-2002/ScanAndGo/Readme.md

 To do that I have developed a [QR code generator](https://github.com/chetan-2002/QRGenerator) , where the college library admin has to just enter some credentials and it would generate a unique QR code for them.After that the work is easy , just download that QR Code, print it , and thats it.

-## Statistical Impact of this Solution
+## Understanding Impact of the Solution

 ### Assumptions: